-The Treasury of the State of New Hampshire provides to the state government, its agencies, the legislature and its citizens, professional financial management services.
-The Treasury will optimize the use of state financial assets while protecting those assets through the employment of appropriate technology, modern and efficient banking practices, a commitment to prudent management of public funds and a professional staff.
+The New Hampshire State Treasury delivers professional financial management services to state government, the legislature, and NH citizens.
+The State Treasury will optimize the use of state financial assets and financial obligations while protecting both through the deployment of secure technology, cost-effective and efficient banking practices, a commitment to the prudent management of public funds, and a dedicated and highly-qualified staff.

 The Treasury is responsible for a variety of financial

 (managing and investing the State's funds and trust accounts),

 (issuing general obligation and revenue bonds for capital projects